Mercedes College (Adelaide)

-Mercedes College (abbreviated as Mercedes) is an independent Roman Catholic co-educational primary and High day school located in the Adelaide inner-south suburb of Springfield, South Australia, Australia.
+Mercedes College is an independent Roman Catholic co-educational primary and High day school located in the Adelaide inner-south suburb of Springfield, South Australia, Australia.

 Established by the Sisters of Mercy in 1954 as a boarding school for girls, it is now a co-educational day school.
 Mercedes is an International Baccalaureate (IB) school, and offers the PYP, MYP, and IB Diploma programmes as well as the South Australian Certificate of Education (SACE).

 History

 The school was established by the Sisters of Mercy in 1954.
 The purchase of the 8.1 ha site at Springfield brought to fruition the dream of finding a healthier environment for the girls' boarding school until that time part of Saint Aloysius College in Angas Street, Adelaide.
 With the eighty boarders on opening day were sixty day scholars, mostly girls but with a group of boys in the infant section.

 After twenty-one years the boarding school was phased out when rising costs and a decline in the rural economy made it financially beyond the means of the very families it was created to serve.
 In 1976 the school became co-educational with the first intake of boys in the Year 8 and numbers have grown.
 The Mercedes property was originally part of the Springfield Estate.
 It was sold to Sir John Duncan, (father of Sir Walter, Speaker of the Australian House of Representatives for many years) who planned the house in 1891 and built it in 1899.
 The family home was named Strathspey after his childhood home in Scotland.

 The Duncans eventually bequeathed the property to the Presbyterian Church and it became St Andrew's Residential College attached the University of Adelaide.
 In 1939 the property was sold to Mr and Mrs F. W. Cornell and it once again became a private residence.

 Archbishop Reynolds, first Archbishop of Adelaide, was in Dublin in 1879 asking for sisters of his diocese when a group of sisters returned from Buenos Aires, forced by revolution to leave their home for twenty-four years.
 Some were the original Irish sisters but many were South American girls who left behind their families and homes.
 Accepting the Archbishop's invitation the twenty-four sisters arrived in Adelaide on 3 May 1880.

 In 1953 the property was bought by the Sisters of Mercy, and approved by Xavier Dalton.
 Mercedes, the Spanish word for mercy, was chosen by the sisters to commemorate the circumstances of the Mercy foundation in Adelaide.